scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 While Mel-scaled representations are commonly used to capture timbral aspects of music, they provide poor resolution of pitches and pitch classes.
 Pitch class (or *chroma*) representations are often used to encode harmony while suppressing variations in octave height, loudness, or timbre.
-Librosa provides two flexible chroma implementations: one using fixed-window STFT analysis (``chroma_stft``) [#]_ and one using variable-window constant-Q transform analysis (``chroma_cqt``).
+Two flexible chroma implementations are provided: one uses a fixed-window STFT analysis (``chroma_stft``) [#]_ and the other uses variable-window constant-Q transform analysis (``chroma_cqt``).
 An alternative representation of pitch and harmony can be obtained by the ``tonnetz`` function, which estimates tonal centroids as coordinates in a six-dimensional interval space using the method of Harte et al.